nirv-ai/docs/vault/README.md

 ├ you-are-here
 ├── configs
 │   ├── vault
-│   │   ├── core # proxy init files for upstream vault instance
+│   │   ├── core # init files for upstream vualt server
 │   │   ├── ${REPO_DIR} # init files for this monorepo's vault instance
 │   │   │   ├── # ^ directories above may contain any of: (in initialization order)
 │   │   │   ├── vault-admin/*